Severson-Group/eMach-matlab/examples/exampleAFPM2D/Readme.md

 ## AFPM 2D Example

 This example draws and solves an equivalent 2D model of a coreless axial flux machine.
-More details about the 2D modeling technique can be found in [1].
+Details about the 2D modeling technique can be found in [1].

 The parameterized geometry is available [here](AFPM2DDrawing.pdf)